JRC’s additional features offer students and clients full and interesting days.

 JRC is open and in session 365 days per year.
 There is no requirement that parents must take the student home during holiday or vacation periods.

 Parental visits are not limited to certain visiting days.
-Every day can be a visiting day; JRC is open to parents at any time they wish to see their child.
+JRC has an open door visiting policy.
+Every day can be a visiting day.